petezh/peterzhang.me/_pages/habits.md

 - Use a budgeting app integrated with bank accounts to automatically track expenses and assist with setting goals.
 [Mint](https://mint.intuit.com/) and [You Need a Budget](https://www.youneedabudget.com/) are great apps.
 - Put savings in a index fund like Vanguard's [S&P 500 index](https://investor.vanguard.com/etf/profile/VOO).
 - Meditate for 5 minutes every morning.
 Apps like [Calm](https://www.calm.com/) or [Headspace](https://www.headspace.com/) are nice, but a quick [search](https://www.youtube.com/results?search_query=meditation) for "meditation" on Youtube is just as good.
 - Get 8 hours of good sleep, every night.
 No [blue lighting](https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side) three hours before bed.
 Turn on night mode on all devices.
 Put phones in a different room.
 Consider reading before bed.
+Recognize if naps don't work.
 - Jog or workout every day.
 Make physical exercise non-optional, just like eating or sleeping.
+If you care about body fat/composition, invest $20 in a [Renpho Scale](https://www.amazon.com/RENPHO-Bluetooth-Bathroom-Composition-Smartphone/dp/B01N1UX8RW).

 ## Time ⌛
 - Use time blocking wtih [Google Calendar](https://todoist.com/productivity-methods/time-blocking), marking off 30 minute+ periods to focus on a specific task.